buhrmi/buhrmi/README.md

 ## Need some real estate marketing?

-Get your real estate marketing in the only direction that promises success: hello@cdmn.de
+Reach out at buhrmester@cdmn.de to start your real estate marketing endeavours.